xtrime-ru/antizapret-vpn-docker/README.md

 ### HTTPS
 By default, all container can be accessed via https.
 For certificated management separate `https` container is used.
 If no domain is configured, Caddy detects the server's public IPv4 address and requests a short-lived Let's Encrypt certificate for that address.
-A persistent self-signed certificate is served until ACME validation succeeds, so HTTPS services can still start when ports `80/tcp` and `443/tcp` are not reachable from the Internet.
+A persistent self-signed certificate is served until ACME validation succeeds, so HTTPS and ocserv can still start when ports `80/tcp` and `443/tcp` are not reachable from the Internet.
+Caddy uses its Layer 4 listener on `443/tcp` to keep regular HTTPS traffic in the HTTP server and pass TLS clients without HTTP ALPN to ocserv. ocserv receives the original client address through PROXY protocol v2.
+Its DTLS channel is exposed directly on `443/udp`.

 - dashboard: https://%your-server-ip%:443
 - adguard: https://%your-server-ip%:1443